Foxocelot45/GR33D-TOKEN/docs/guides/audit-guide.md

 ```

 This deployment guide serves as both a historical record of the completed deployments and a reference for future upgrades.
 All procedures should be followed precisely to ensure the security and integrity of the GR33D ecosystem.

+---

+**Note**: For security reasons, actual private keys, specific address values, and detailed security implementations have been replaced with placeholders in this public document.
+Team members should refer to secure internal documentation for actual values.